 - Mavic 321 rear wheel seemed a little flexy

-The Bottom Line on the new Santa Cruz Blur LT
+The Bottom Line: Santa Cruz Blur LT

 Hooting and hollering comes standard with the LT.
 Your riding buddies may get annoyed, but you’ll surely have a smile on your face at the bottom of every descent.
 It’s also an excellent climber that pedals you efficiently to the top of any climb.
 The new Blur LT2 is a great example of what a trailbike should be.
 As tested, it wasn’t svelte, but on the trail, you’ll never notice it.
 If you can get your hands on one, you won’t regret it.